openearth/delft3dfmpy/README.rst

 Installation
 ------------

-The package ``delft3dfmpy`` requires you to have (a) environment with required dependencies and (b) an Integrated Development Envrionment (IDE) that can access this envrionment.
+The package ``delft3dfmpy`` requires you to have (a) an environment with required dependencies and (b) an Integrated Development Envrionment (IDE) that can access this envrionment.

 Please meet these two conditions first with instructions below before installing the Python package ``delft3dfmpy``.